-During registration, the option will be provided to participate in Pre-Interop Event Testing.
+The Certification Secretariat will distribute the Pre-Interop Testing matrix within 3 business days after event registration closes.
 Implementers that opt-in to pre-interop testing will receive contact information for the other pre-interop participants so that they can coordinate their own informal testing prior to the event.
+Implementers are responsible for providing all necessary URLs, software, metadata, or other information required directly to the other Pre-Interop Testing participants.

-Given the relatively short duration of Interoperability Testing Events, implementers are strongly encouraged to take advantage of pre-interop event testing.
+Given the relatively short duration of Interoperability Testing Events, implementers are strongly encouraged to take advantage of Pre-Interop Event Testing.
 This program has shown to significantly increase an implementation's chances of passing interoperability testing.

-4.2.2.2 Re-Testing
+5.2.2.3 Re-Testing

 It is desirable to have previously certified implementations return to future interoperability events to continually test the interoperability between old and new implementations.
 In addition to the reference device program, a short-term financial incentive is also provided: Any organization that returns to an interoperability event with its previously certified implementation(s) will be given a 50% credit against the certification fees for a future certification.
-This financial incentive policy requires approval by the FIDO Board of Directors for each interop event.
+This financial incentive policy requires approval by the FIDO Board of Directors for each Interoperability Event.

-4.2.3 Interoperability Testing Event Criteria
+5.2.3 Interoperability Testing Event Criteria